-Music Appreciation
+MUSI 1306 Music Appreciation

-A music listening course designed for the non-music major.
+A music listening course designed for the nonmusic major.
 Students explore music through its basic elements, forms, styles, and major composers.
 Music majors should enroll in MUSI 1307.

-Survey of Music Literature
+MUSI 1307 Survey of Music Literature

 Open to all students and required of music majors and minors.
 It includes a study of various masterpieces in music, a study of the major composers, a study of stylistic characteristics of historical eras.
 Included also will be an introduction to score reading and music research techniques.
 Concert attendance is required.
 Performance/Lecture Series attendance is required.
+(Offered SPRING semester only).

-Music Literature I - Church Music
+MUSI 1308 Music Literature I - Church Music

-Survey of the principal musical forms and cultural periods as illustrated in the literature of major composers in the rrenaissance, baroque and classical periods, specifically applicable to the continued study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study and conducting, rehearsal, planning and techniques and general stylistic practices.
+Survey of the principal musical forms and cultural periods as illustrated in the literature of major composers in the renaissance, baroque, and classical periods, specifically applicable to the study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study, and conducting, rehearsal planning and techniques and general stylistic practices.

-Music Literature II - Church Music
+Music Lit.
+II - Church Music

-Survey of the principal musical forms and cultural periods as illustrated in the literature of major composers in the romantic, $20^{th}$ century and modern periods, specifically applicable to the continued study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study and conducting, rehearsal, planning and techniques and general stylistic practices.
+Survey of the principal musical forms and cultural periods as illustrated in the literature of major composers in the romantic, 20th century, and modern periods, specifically applicable to the continued study of sacred music, including the history and use of hymnody, introduction to the lectionary, score study, and conducting, rehearsal planning and techniques, and general stylistic practices.

-Pre/Corequisite: READ 300 or equivalent, MUSI 1308
+Pre/Corequisite: READ 300 or equivalent and MUSI 1308